Satellite Receiving Equipment Trading License in Dubai

 Setup Costs and Steps

 Establishing a satellite receiving equipment trading company at Dubai South involves a straightforward process.
 Costs vary depending on the package selected, the number of visas required, and whether you opt for a flexi-desk, shared office, or dedicated facility.
-Typical setup expenditure covers the licence fee, registration fee, and any applicable deposit for office space.
+Typical setup expenditure covers the license fee, registration fee, and any applicable deposit for office space.

 The general steps are as follows: